PiotMik/PythonWorkshops/.workshop_materials/validation.md

         - Installing packageN (N.N.N)
         ```
    - After the dependencies are installed, you should see a `.venv` directory created under `PythonWorkshops`.
 This is a virtual environment, containing all installed libraries.
-   - Run the project script to ensure everything is set up correctly:
-     ```sh
-     poetry run python pypricer/pypricer_api.py
-     ```
-   - You should see output similar to the following, indicating that the `pypricer_api.py` script is running correctly (details may differ):
-     ```
-     INFO:     Uvicorn running on http://127.0.0.1:8080 (Press CTRL+C to quit)
-     INFO:     Started reloader process [28764] using statreload
-     INFO:     Started server process [28766]
-     INFO:     Waiting for application startup.
-     INFO:     Application startup complete.
-     ```
-   - Open your web browser, navigate to the URL given by the code and add `/docs` to it (here: `http://127.0.0.1:8080/docs`).
-You should see the FastAPI auto-generated documentation for your API.

 4. **Validate Dependencies installed by Poetry**
    - This validation step requires that the `poetry install` worked correctly in previous step